 Engineering & Transit Night Dinner Meeting

-Expo Only Ticket: $25 (All events except dinner)
+Conference Only (all events except dinner)

 Click on a tab below to register, reserve a booth space, become a sponsor, or to find out more about the event.

 Expo Schedule & Events

 The 2018 Rail Tech Conference will be held on the third floor of the DCU Center.
 All events, including registration, seminars, reception, and dinner will occur there.

 10:00am Exhibitor set-up 12:00pm Registration open 12:30pm Industry Pavilion Opens 1:00pm – 1:45pm Seminar #1: Improving Crossties - Recent advances that are improving service life and reducing disposal costs.

 2:00pm – 2:45pm Seminar #3: FRA Part 219 Alcohol/Drug Program Overview and Updates

 3:00pm – 3:45pm Seminar #4: Important Updates to Title 49 CFR Part 243

 4:00pm – 4:45pm Seminar #5: UAV Technology in Railroading

 4:00pm – 5:00pm Roundtable Discussion 5:00pm – 6:30pm Hosted Networking Reception 6:30pm – 8:00pm Dinner and Keynote